 Embracing Inclusive Design

 Shifting towards an inclusive mindset is not immediate.
 Understanding Inclusive Design takes practice, consistency and time.
 However, getting started is quite simple.
 Try questioning your surroundings and think about which products, platforms and services are inclusive.
 When working with design teams, think beyond the “average” user.
 How do “average” users look when they break an arm?
-When they get pregnant?
+When do they get pregnant?
 What abilities do they need to interact with your product, and what happens if they lose one of them?